akornatskyy/wheezy.http/doc/userguide.rst

 every request can be cached and it completely depends on your application.

-If you show a list of goods and its not changed in any way (price is the same, etc.) why whould you make several calls per second every time it requested and regenerate page again?
+If you show a list of goods and its not changed in any way (price is the same, etc.) why would you make several calls per second every time it requested and regenerate page again?
 You can apply cache profile to response and it will be cached according to it rules.